-You’ll find yourself rushing from session to networking event to meeting pretty furiously.
+You’ll find yourself rushing from a session to a networking event to a meeting pretty furiously.
 Remember to eat and drink.
 Especially if you plan to disregard point number 9 above.
 Throughout the day, refill your water bottle and bring snacks along with you.
 Nut trail bars would be particularly good for sustenance at a conference like this one.

 11. Set up meetings in advance

 If there is a specific speaker you would like to chat with, set up the meeting in advance.
 At the end of the session, they will most likely be busy fielding multiple inquiries from eager participants just like you.
-If you can schedule a time to grab a coffee with the speaker in advance you’ll have a much better experience getting your particular questions answered.
+If you can schedule a time to grab a coffee with the speaker in advance, you’ll have a much better experience getting your particular questions answered.
 As you probably know, some of these speakers are busy.
 So try to get on their schedule very far in advance to improve your chance of success.

 12. Step out of your comfort zone